Kolobovnykova/CarParkingApi/README.md

 _GET /api/Transactions_

-- Display transactions for the past minute (GET)
+- Transactions for the past minute (GET)

 _GET /api/Transactions/pastminute_

-- Display transactions for the past minute for a concrete car (GET)
+- Transactions for the past minute for a concrete car (GET)

 _GET /api/Transactions/pastminute/1_

-- Get income for the past minute (GET)
+- Income for the past minute (GET)

 _GET /api/Transactions/income_

-- Get income for the past minute for a concrete car (GET)
+- Income for the past minute for a concrete car (GET)

 _GET /api/Transactions/income/1_

-- replenish car balance (PUT)
+- Replenish car balance (PUT)

 _PUT /api/Transactions/replenish/1_